-DOMAINE PIGNIER is a Biodynamic estate winery in Montaigu in the Jura region of eastern France belonging to the Pignier family.
+DOMAINE PIGNIER is a Biodynamic estate winery in Montaigu in the Jura region of eastern France.
+It belongs to the Pignier family.
 They acquired it in 1794 when the vineyards and underground stone cellars of what was a monastic estate dating back to the 13th century under Carthusian monks was secularised after the 1789 French Revolution, and sold off as a ‘bien national’.

 CÔTES DU JURA BLANC, GPS An acronoym of the three grapes it is made from, namely ‘Gamay Blanc’ (which is Chardonnay), Poulsard and Savagnin which are picked and pressed together.
 No added sulfites.

 CÔTES DU JURA BLANC, À LA PERCENETTE From a plot of that name on calcareous marl (marnes calcaires) and schist rich in clays, kaolin and pyrite.
 Fermented and aged in older barrels, which are kept topped up (ouillé) meaning this is not intended to be an oxidatif style like the Chardonnnay Sous Voile, above 1999 €10 TTC in early 2004.
 2010 5,000 bottles.
-Nice soft sappy cream.2At RAW wine fair, London Monday 21st May 2012.
+Nice soft sappy cream at the RAW wine fair 2012.

 VIN JAUNE WINES